To find out if you are currently registered to vote, please refer to https://voterstatus.sos.ca.gov/ or call Yuba County

 WHY DID I RECEIVE A CALL/LETTER SAYING THE SIGNATURE ON MY VOTE BY MAIL BALLOT ENVELOPE DOESN'T MATCH?

 If you submit a Vote by Mail ballot the signature on your envelope will be compared to your voter registration record.
 If the signature does not match the ballot cannot be counted.
 The Elections Office will mail you a Signature Verification Statement or contact you by phone to let you know how to remedy the problem.
 In many cases, signatures don't match due to a hurried signature or signature changes over time.
-If your signature changes you should submit a new voter registration to capture the new signature.
+If your signature has changed you should submit a new voter registration to capture the new signature.

 WHAT DO I NEED TO DO IF I FORGOT TO SIGN MY VOTE BY MAIL ENVELOPE?

 If you submit your ballot timely but forget to sign the ballot envelope you will be notified by phone or mail.
 You must complete and return an Unsigned Ballot Statement no later than two days before the election is certified.

 WHERE IS MY POLLING PLACE